Funny Bones & Cubital Tunnel Syndrome

 If you notice that you are experiencing numbness, tingling, loss of strength, or sensation in your hand, don’t be afraid to bring it up to your massage therapist or chiropractor in your next appointment.
 It is definitely better to get ahead of this nerve compression before surgical intervention is required, and it often has very accessible and functional care options.

-So – next time you are sitting at work, or on your Adirondack chair on your deck, or driving for a long period of time – or maybe even on a lengthy phone call, move those elbows around!
+So – next time you are sitting at work, on your Adirondack chair on your deck, or driving for a long period of time – or maybe even on a lengthy phone call, move those elbows around!
 Stretch them out and UNBEND them.
 Make sure to keep that ulnar nerve happy and it shouldn’t cause you any problems unless, of course, you bump your funny bone.